karma4u101/FoBo/README.md

 FoBo - A Generic Front-End Toolkit Module for Lift [![Build Status](https://secure.travis-ci.org/karma4u101/FoBo.png)](http://travis-ci.org/karma4u101/FoBo)
 ==================================================

-FoBo's main purpose is to provide a easy to use Lift module that includes front end toolkits for developers and designers to aid them in developing and designing mobile scalable reactive web applications.
+FoBo's main purpose is to provide a easy to use Lift module that includes front end toolkits for developers and designers to aid them in developing mobile scalable responsive web applications.

 A **live demo** and introduction to using this module including API documentation can be [seen here](http://www.media4u101.se/fobo-lift-template-demo/).